madcato/RailsServer/README.md

 10. Open a browser and open `http://localhost:3000/admin` url.

-11. To see swagger doc open `http://localhost:3000/api-docs/index.html`
+11. To see swagger doc open `http://localhost:3000/api-docs/index.html` url

 ## This project contains